neomjs/neo/buildScripts/README.md

 In case you want to pass program options, please use the node based calls instead.
 E.g.:
 > node ./buildScripts/buildAll.js -h

+All programs which are using options also have the visual inquirer interface in place.
+So it is up to you if you prefer adding the options manually (e.g. for adding them into your own CI), or selecting them without memorising the shortcuts.

 You will notice that most programs are using the -f (framework) option here.
 The reason is that you can call them inside your neo.mjs workspaces as well, where the framework is included as a node module, but needs to deploy to a top-level dist folder.